NomicFoundation/hardhat/docs/guides/waffle-testing.md

 [Waffle](https://getwaffle.io/) is a simple smart contract testing library built on top of [Ethers.js](https://docs.ethers.io/ethers.js/html/).
 Tests in Waffle are written using [Mocha](https://mochajs.org/) alongside with [Chai](https://www.chaijs.com/).
 It's our recommended choice for testing.

-Let's see how to do use it going through the Buidler's sample project.
+Let's see how to use it going through Buidler's sample project.

 ::: tip
-Waffle supports TypeScript, you can learn how to set up Buidler with TypeScript [here](./typescript.html).
+Waffle supports TypeScript.
+Learn how to set up Buidler with TypeScript [here](/typescript.md).
 :::

 ## Setting up

-[Install Buidler](../getting-started/#local-installation-recommended) on an empty directory.
-When done, execute `npx buidler`.
+[Install Buidler](/getting-started/#local-installation-recommended) on an empty directory.
+When done, run `npx buidler`.

 ```
 $ npx buidler